bixb922/crank-organ/doc-software/README.md

 You can mix and match, i.e. you can specify a template that sends some MIDI messages to a MIDI DIN serial plug, others that hits a drum with a solenoid on a GPIO port, and others that turn on solenoid valves via a MCP23017 port expander, and yet others that turn on RC servos.

 You also specify additional hardware you connect to the microcontroller:
-* A touchpad button (which is really any metallic drawer knob connected with a single wire to the microcontroller) or a switch
+* A touchpad button (which is really any metallic drawer knob connected with a single wire to the microcontroller) or a push button
 * A microphone for tuning
 * Electronic register switches
 * A rotary sensor for the crank (to detect movement, and/or to sense velocity)